 If you believe that another student has gained access to your coursework, you should inform your supervisor, your Programme Director or the Director of Postgraduate Studies as soon as possible.

 There are normally three assessment periods in each year: January, May/June and August/September.
-The PGR Examination Board meets after each assessment period to discuss and decide on progression of PGR students.
+The PGR Examination Board meets annually to discuss and decide on progression of PGR students.

 If a student has either failed one or more course units of the taught component or if a sufficient number of hours have not been completed then the PGR Examination Board will normally require the student to resit some course units or to take an alternative course unit in the following year.
 Note that students must pass 60 hours of the taught component in their first year and must pass 100 hours of the taught component by the end of their second year.